RakhithJK/libretro-Lakka-LibreELEC-wiki/Accessing-Lakka-filesystem.md

 ### Direct drive access on a Windows host

-Accessing `ext4` partitions from windows is not supported natively but you can install a driver [web article](http://www.howtogeek.com/112888/3-ways-to-access-your-linux-partitions-from-windows/).
+Accessing `ext4` partitions from windows is not supported natively but you can install a [driver](http://www.howtogeek.com/112888/3-ways-to-access-your-linux-partitions-from-windows/).

 ### Direct drive access on an OS X host